Chris-Basson-Grundling/City-of-Johannesburg/README.md

 # City-of-Johannesburg
- This is a c# Asp.net CORE MVC web application showing Johannesburg inportant information.
+ This is a c# Asp.net CORE MVC web application showing Johannesburg important information.
 The web application includes a register and login page.

 To run this web apliction:
 - Download the FA2_PRG_ChrisGrundling file.